octobercms/october/modules/system/assets/ui/docs/tab.md

 - beforeClose.oc.tab - triggered on a tab pane element before tab is closed by the user.
 Call the event's preventDefault() method to cancel the action.
 - afterAllClosed.oc.tab - triggered after all tabs have been closed

+### Removing flash of unwanted content

+When a user loads a tab directly with a `fragment` (hash) url an issue can occur where the contents of the first tab shows for a few milliseconds before the desired tab contents get shown.
+Developers are asked to add the `tabload` class to all their tab contents panels (where the `tab-pane` class is located).
+The `tabload` class works by setting the css for the tab panels to `opacity: 0` until the cms has calculated the tab matching the `fragment` (hash) url.
+When the tab has been matched, the cms then displays the tab contents panels by setting the css to `opacity: 1`.
+This removes any flash of unwanted content from the tabs during the loading of the web page.